samskivert/compose/docs/FAQ.md

 is my background).
 It's also important to me to be able to leverage the substantial body of debugging, performance anaylsis and performance tuning tools that have been created for mature platforms like the JVM.
-I'm going to reinvent a lot of wheels with Compose, but I'd like to leveragae existing wheels where I can, at least until I get around to reinventing them.
+I'm going to reinvent a lot of wheels with Compose, but I'd like to leverage existing wheels where I can, at least until I get around to reinventing them.

-I am confident that I can achieve tolerable semantics with LLVM, and I think the JVM is even on a trajectory that will enable the things I want to do without forcing things too much to be modeled as objects behind the scenes.
+I am confident that I can achieve tolerable semantics with LLVM, and I think the JVM is on a trajectory that will enable the things I want to do without forcing me to model everything as objects behind the scenes.
 JavaScript will always be a problem child, but the main goal there is to be able to have interactive playgrounds where you can build and play with programs of modest size, so I'm not as worried about performance.
 I will make every performance sacrifice necessary to ensure that JavaScript's "semantics" do not leak through, and that Compose on a JS VM functions correctly and without compromise.